magento/devdocs/src/release/beta-program.md

 1. Make sure all of your contributors have an active GitHub account with two-factor authentication enabled.
 1. Provide a maintainer GitHub username.
 We will provide that user the ability to add additional users associated with the parent company who signed the Beta Program Agreement (`github.com/accountname`).
-1. Contact <magebeta@adobe.com> from the official partner’s company email with the maintainer and ask to join.
+1. Contact <commerce@adobe.com> from the official partner's company email with the maintainer and ask to join.

 If you are not a partner, you won't be able to provide feedback for the 2.4.4 beta.
 We are working to change this for the next beta release.